Menu

 Cost: £6 ($7.80) one way to central London cash pay or with Oyster card £5.10

-• If you prefer to be picked up at Heathrow, ask your hotel or a local friend to book a taxi or car service for you.
+• If you prefer to be picked up at Heathrow, ask your hotel to book a taxi or car service for you.

-• When you book your taxi give the service your airline and flight arrival or departure details.
-The driver of our car service waited for us to come out of customs.
-If they need to park in the garage if your flight is delayed this should be included in the quoted rate.
-Your driver will meet you outside the final customs gate with a sign with your name.
+• When you book, give your airline and flight arrival details.
+If they need to park in the garage if your flight is delayed, this should be included in the quoted rate.
+Your driver should meet you outside the final customs gate holding a sign with your name on it!

 Get to Central London from Heathrow

-• Look for lifts down to the platforms for schlepping lots of luggage.
+• Lots of luggage?
+Look for lifts/elevators down to the platforms.

-• Gatwick Express is a non stop train into central Londons’ Victoria rail station.
-This is conveniently located in Westminster, home to Westminster cathedral, Buckingham Palace and Tate Britain.
+• Gatwick Express is a non stop train into central London Victoria rail station, conveniently located in Westminster.

-• Make connections here to other rail services, the Underground/Tube, buses, coaches or taxi.
+• Make connections at Victoria to other rail services, the Underground/Tube, buses, coaches or taxi.

-• Gatwick Express usually leaves Gatwick station from platform 13 or 14 but check the arrival/departure board or ask a rail employee.
-If you’re using the Trainline app, it should give you the correct platform.
+• Gatwick Express usually leaves the station from platform 13 or 14 but check the arrival/departure board or ask a rail employee.
+The Trainline app will also give you the correct platform for your train

 Cost: Ticket prices start at £18. for a single